Cairn Newton-Evans: Personal life

 Newton-Evans was born in Swansea, Wales, and was brought up in the former coal mining Amman Valley in Carmarthenshire, attending Brynamman County Primary School and Ysgol Dyffryn Aman (Amman Valley School).
 After graduating from Swansea Metropolitan University (now University of Wales Trinity Saint David) with a HND in Technical Theatre and working for theatre companies such as National Theatre Wales, Volcano Theatre Company and Swansea City Opera, Newton-Evans married Dafydd Llyr Evans on 14 August 2015.

 Career

-Newton-Evans joined the Special Constabulary after being the victim of a violent homophobic hate crime which left him requiring surgery to fix his injuries and was Chief Officer of Dyfed-Powys Police Special Constabulary before being forced to resign under gross misconduct charges after an investigation by the DPP Professional Standards Department in November 2019 found he had sexually assaulted colleagues during a night out on 8 November 2019.
+Newton-Evans joined the Special Constabulary after being the victim of a violent homophobic hate crime which left him requiring surgery to fix his injuries and was Chief Officer of Dyfed-Powys Police Special Constabulary before being forced to resign under gross misconduct charges after an investigation by the Dyfed-Powys Police Professional Standards Department in November 2019 found he had sexually assaulted a number of colleagues during a night out on 8 November 2019.
 He is banned from serving in the police in the future.
 After graduating with a first class honours degree in Law and Public Services, Newton-Evans worked as a lecturer in Law, Policing and Public Services at University of Wales Trinity Saint David until June 2020.